 The National Employment Standards are 10 minimum employment entitlements, which include long service leave that must be provided to all workers with workplace arrangements in place before 1 January 2010.

 The Act does not apply if long service leave entitlements in a federal award or agreement would have covered an employer and their workers before that date.

 More information is available from the Fair Work Ombudsman or phone 13 13 94.

 If you work in the construction industry, under the Construction Industry Long Service Leave Act 1987 you can qualify for long service leave based on your service to the industry, rather than to just one employer.

 Employers must register with Portable Long Service Leave and pay a levy every 2 months to the Construction Industry Fund.
-The current levy rate of 2.15% is fixed by the Construction Industry Long Service Leave Board.
+The current levy rate (as of 1 January 2019) of 2% is fixed by the Construction Industry Long Service Leave Board.

 When your long service leave entitlement is due, you get paid from this fund.

-Your long service leave entitlements are defined through legislation and employment conditions within Determination 3.1 of the Commissioner for Public Sector Employment if:
+Your long service leave entitlements are defined through legislation and a Determination of the Commissioner for Public Sector Employment if:

-- you are employed in the South Australian Public Service (i.e. employed in an administrative unit or attached office, as defined by the Public Sector Act 2009 (“PS Act”); or
+- you are employed in the South Australian Public Service in an administrative unit or attached office, as defined by the Public Sector Act 2009

-- your employment has been declared by another Act or the Regulations to be employment to which section 16 of the PS Act applies.
+- your employment has been declared by another Act or the Regulations.

 If in doubt, talk to someone from human resources within your agency.